 It wasn’t really until January 2020 that I actually started honing in on blog growth tools such as SEO (search engine optimization) and Pinterest.
 From December 2019-March 2020, I got about 5,000 pageviews/month.
-Then, in April 2020, my monthly traffic doubled to 10k, and I’m on track for more than 15k in May.
+Then, in April 2020, my monthly traffic doubled to 10k, and I’m on track for more than 15k in May (edit: I ended up hitting 19.5k!).
 It might not sound like a lot compared to other bloggers, but it’s awesome to see that growth.
 In April 2019, I got around 700 pageviews, so hitting 10k in April 2020 represents over 1300% growth!

 Here’s what’s been working for me.
 And if you’re also hoping to hit 10k pageviews, these tools and methods are pretty tried and true, so they should work for you too.

 Before I begin, here’s a quick overview of some terminology I’ll be using: